The light that connects: highlights from Signify’s podcast series

-A podcast series from Signify tackles every topic in lighting from the history of lighting design to the intricacies of how your lights stay connected
+A podcast series from Signify tackles key topics in lighting from the history of lighting design to the intricacies of how your lights stay connected

 Lighting has been a hot topic in the workplace for a number of years, with investment in workplace lighting being driven by an increased awareness of the impact of design on employee wellbeing and sustainability targets.